 Lissa fell into a brief period where the capability of armor plate to resist shot was significantly greater than the ability of guns to penetrate it.
 This would not last long, but due to ‘combat experience’ showing that ramming was effective, most warships for the next 40 years were fitted for ramming.3

 Despite Tegetthoff’s orders to ram, only one successful ramming was conducted, with two or three more attempts resulting in glancing blows.
-The Italians, despite having a ship explicitly designed for ramming, were totally unsuccessful (although Persano may be to blame for that), and Ferdinand Max was damaged by her attempts.
+The Italians, despite having a ship explicitly designed for ramming, were totally unsuccessful, although Persano may be to blame for that, and Ferdinand Max was damaged by her attempts.
 Conventional wisdom says that ships under way were maneuverable enough to dodge most ram attempts, and that in the long run, rams were most effective in making collisions at sea worse, most notably the sinking of HMS Victoria after her collision with Camperdown.
 The concept also produced several rather unusual and useless ships, designed with the ram as their primary weapon, as late as the 1880s.

-However, Stephen McLaughlin, in Russian & Soviet Battleships, suggests that conventional wisdom is wrong.
+However, Stephen McLaughlin, in his Russian & Soviet Battleships, suggests that conventional wisdom is at least partially wrong.
 The poor visibility that was a repeated problem at Lissa would have been repeated at any naval battle through the 1880s, due to gunsmoke and coal-burning engines.
 Combine this with low gun ranges and slow-firing guns, and ramming becomes a possibility, particularly if both sides are trying to do it.
 The Russians actually conducted a full-scale trial of ramming in 1868 using two gunboats fitted with bumpers, and discovered that it was possible, although the blows were usually glancing ones.

 The next use of ironclads in battle was off South America, in a series of naval actions virtually unknown to the wider world, but fascinating none the less.